SAvanEssen/Summary-GitHub-Sergej-van-Essen/README.md

 # Summary-GitHub-Sergej-van-Essen
-Readme file with descriptions of my repositories to help people interested find their way around my GitHub repositories
+Readme file with descriptions of my repositories to help people interested find their way around my GitHub repositories.
+Goal is to give an insight into my development as a developer, see my progress and my struggles along the way.
+At the moment I am using my GitHub to show my portfolio, but at a certain point I will be setting op my own webpage at my own domain to showcase my work (and of course still refer to my GitHub for code).
+My first few projects were mostly code alongs, but I intend to start adding some refactored and some new projects in the future, to show I can do more than just code along and copy.